usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 =========================================================

 .. note::
-  **Prerequisites**: The code snippets provided in tutorials 1 and 2 will be reused and augmented in this tutorial.
-The completion of tutorials 1 and 2 is a prerequisite for this tutorial.
+  **Prerequisites**: Tutorial 1 should be completed before starting this tutorial.

 This tutorial covers the following steps: